Shred to Black – Salvia Blue Moon Apocalypse

 • Individuals currently in the midst of emotional or psychological upheaval in their everyday lives should be careful about choosing to use psychoactives like Salvia, as they could possibly trigger even more difficulty.

-• Individuals with a family history of schizophrenia or early onset mental illness should be extremely careful because strong psychoactives have been known to trigger latent psychological and mental problems
+• Individuals with a family history of schizophrenia or early onset mental illness should be extremely careful because strong psychoactives can trigger latent psychological and mental problems.

 BLUE MOON